How to Schedule and Pay Seasonal or Temporary Employees

 Employers must pay these seasonal workers overtime pay at a rate of one-and-a-half times their regular rate of pay for hours worked over 40 in a work week.
 This applies whether the employee is a temporary or seasonal employee or a full-time regular employee.
 In some instances, however, certain retail or service employees who are paid by commissions could be exempt from overtime pay.

 Employees who are under 18 years old are limited in what they can do and must not be placed in hazardous occupations or given certain hazardous tasks to do.
-(Take a look at the YouthRules! site to learn more about the rules that apply to employees under age 16.)
+The YouthRules! site explains more about the rules that apply to employees under age 16.

 Related to the Holidays

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.